 If you have a MedSup plan and aren’t sure if it’ll pay for your nursing home care, contact the insurance company.
 And if you’re shopping for one, ask about nursing home coverage before you settle on a plan.

-Before you start shopping, though, read up on the best Medicare Supplement companies.
+Before you start shopping, though, read up on our list of the best Medicare Supplement companies.
 And take a look at our “When Does it Make Sense to Get a Medicare Supplement Plan?” article, too.

 What can you do if your health plan doesn’t cover nursing home care?
 The following two forms of insurance are pretty good options.